Dear reader of ADxS.org, please excuse the disruption.

 Data as of September 2022 (c) ADxS.org

-Our impression is that SCT sufferers fail particularly often as self-employed people.
+Our impression is that people with ADHD fail particularly often as self-employed persons.

-SCT was previously described as an extreme manifestation of the ADHD-I subtype or an ADHD-I-like type with slowed cognitive performance.10
+SCT was previously described as an extreme manifestation of the ADHD-I subtype or an ADHD-I-like type with slowed cognitive performance.11

-2 studies found evidence that SCT could be considered a group of symptoms that occur in various mental disorders.26 When ADHD, depression, anxiety disorder, sleep disorders and alcohol and cannabis abuse were removed, less than 5% of subjects were left with high SCT scores.27
+2 studies found evidence that SCT could be considered a group of symptoms that occur in various mental disorders.27 When ADHD, depression, anxiety disorder, sleep disorders and alcohol and cannabis abuse were removed, less than 5% of subjects were left with high levels of SCT.28

-A meta-study of 9 studies found acceptable to excellent reliability and high structural validity (high loading on an SCT factor and low loading on an ADHD-HI inattention factor) for the majority of SCT items.13
+A meta-analysis of 9 studies found acceptable to excellent reliability and high structural validity (high loading on an SCT factor and low loading on an ADHD-HI inattention factor) for the majority of SCT items.14

 A large study of over 2,000 families found that in children, only 48% of those with SCT also had ADHD and only 35% of those with ADHD-HI also had SCT.
-Those affected by SCT without ADHD had higher levels of anxiety, depression, shyness and sleep disturbances than those affected by ADHD without SCT.
-ADHD without SCT, on the other hand, had greater executive function deficits and more frequent ODD than those with SCT.
-SCT and ADHD did not differ in terms of friendships or social or academic impairment.28
+The persons with SCT without ADHD had higher levels of anxiety, depression, shyness and sleep disturbances than those with ADHD without SCT.
+In contrast, people with ADHD without SCT had greater executive functions deficits and more frequent ODD than those with SCT.
+SCT and ADHD did not differ in terms of friendships or social or academic impairment.30

-The Sluggish Cognitive Tempo Self-Report Scale is a valid and reliable self-report scale for the diagnosis of SCT.29
+The Sluggish Cognitive Tempo Self-Report Scale is a valid and reliable self-report scale for the diagnosis of SCT.31

 However, SCT and ADHD appear to have considerable comorbidity.
-One report states that 30 to 63% of ADHD-I sufferers are said to have significant SCT symptoms at the same time.3031
+One report suggests that 30 to 63% of people with ADHD-I also have significant SCT symptoms.3233

-Barkley already argued in the early 2010s that SCT was a separate disorder, which has since been confirmed.
+Barkley had already argued in the early 2010s that SCT was a separate Disorder, which has since been confirmed.
 In the early 2000s, however, he had also argued that ADHD-I was a separate disorder from ADHD-HI, which has not proved to be the case.

 The previous results of the ADxS.org online questionnaire on SCT (as of September 2022) also indicate that although SCT has a high correlation with ADHD overall, it is largely independent of the ADHD-HI / ADHD-C or ADHD-I subtypes.
 The mean scores of the n = 180 subjects with ADHD-HI / ADHD-C and the n = 241 subjects with ADHD-I are almost identical (ADHD-HI / ADHD-C: 15.4; ADHD-I: 16.9 out of a possible 26 SCT symptoms when assessed as they are when not taking ADHD medication).
-When ADHD sufferers rated themselves as they are when taking ADHD medication, ADHD-HI sufferers had 13.5 symptoms (n = 52, minus 12.3 %), while ADHD-I sufferers had 15.4 symptoms (n = 62, minus 8.9 %).
-This suggests that ADHD medication could also have a certain positive influence on SCT symptoms and that this is greater in ADHD sufferers with hyperactivity.
+When persons with ADHD rated themselves as they are when taking ADHD medication, ADHD-HI sufferers had 13.5 symptoms (n = 52, minus 12.3 %), while ADHD-I sufferers had 15.4 symptoms (n = 62, minus 8.9 %).
+This suggests that ADHD medication may also have some positive influence on SCT symptoms and that this is greater in people with ADHD with hyperactivity.

 In contrast, the n = 33 participants who stated that they definitely did not have ADHD or SCT achieved an average SCT score of 12.5.
 To date, no participant has stated that they definitely have SCT and no ADHD.
 This is not surprising given the unfamiliarity of the disorder.